2.19. Table

 let tab <- table<string,int>("one"=>1, "two"=>2)

-Table which holds no associative data can also be declared:
+A table that holds no associative data can also be declared:

 var tab : table<int>